Heat rule Adebayo, Dragic out for Game 2 of NBA Finals

 It’s the first time Adebayo has missed a game because of injury this season.
 He played in 158 consecutive regular-season games before sitting out Miami’s meaningless regular-season finale in the bubble back in August.

-Kendrick Nunn is the presumed starter at point guard in Dragic’s place, and Meyers Leonard would figure to be among the candidates to start at the center spot for Adebayo.
+Rookie Tyler Herro — who started only eight games in the regular season — was tabbed to make his first playoff start in Dragic’s vacant backcourt spot, and Meyers Leonard was picked to start at the center spot for Adebayo.
 Spoelstra indicated that many players would get a swing at Adebayo’s minutes.

 “We’ll have to do this by committee,” Spoelstra said.

-Nunn started in all 67 of his regular-season appearances for Miami, and Leonard started all 49 games before getting hurt in February.
-He has played sparingly since, playing about 56 minutes in three appearances off the bench.
+Leonard started each of Miami’s first 49 games before getting hurt in February, badly spraining an ankle.
+He has played sparingly since, playing about 56 minutes in three appearances off the bench — only one of those coming in the postseason.

 There has been no final determination for the availability of Adebayo and Dragic for Game 3 of the series on Sunday night.